magento/devdocs/guides/v2.1/architecture/archi_perspectives/present_layer.md

 For an extensive introduction to theme elements and an overview of how to extend and override the default Magento themes, see the [Frontend Developer Guide][].

+## GraphQL

+GraphQL is a data query language developed internally by Facebook in 2012 before being publicly released in 2015.
+Magento implements GraphQL to provide an alternative to REST and SOAP web APIs for frontend development.

+GraphQL allows you to define the structure of the data that you need, and the server returns only the data you request.
+Each GraphQL-capable module contains a declarative schema that defines the syntax for queries that the module supports, as well as the attributes that can be returned.
+If you run a REST call such as GET /V1/products/:sku on a simple product, the system might fetch more than 100 lines of data.
+If all you need is the current price, the call has returned significantly more information than you need.
+With GraphQL, a query against the same SKU could return just the price.

+More information can be found in the [GraphQL Developer Guide][]

 ## View model

 Magento generates the {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} for a page to display to a user from a tree of view elements.

 View elements fall into two main categories: blocks and containers.

 * **Blocks** can generate {% glossarytooltip f7550977-2132-4155-a5e0-d000fcfea866 %}dynamic content{% endglossarytooltip %} and can contain named child view elements that are similar to arguments being passed in.
-(The `as` attribute holds the child view element names for the parent block to reference them)
+The `as` attribute holds the child view element names for the parent block to reference them.

 * **Containers** collect an ordered group of children view elements.